richRemer/figger/README.md

 ----------------
 The figger package includes a command-line tool, also called `figger`, which can be used to pre-process figger configs.
-It can optionally generate output in a format compatible with 'env' files.
+It can optionally generate output in a format compatible with 'env' files or with bash.

 ```sh
 # pre-process app.conf and generate single config file in settings.conf